 Frequently Asked Questions

 The short answer is yes.
-Because I am using a high-quality tomato product there is no reason not to use this sauce over pasta.
-In fact, my marinara sauce is made in a similar fashion except I sautƩ onions and garlic, use dried basil and omit the oregano.
-Simmered for 30 minutes and you have virtually an identical sauce.
+Because I am using a high-quality tomato product, there is no reason not to use this sauce over pasta.
+In fact, my marinara sauce is made in a similar fashion, except I sauté onions and garlic, use dried basil, and omit the oregano.
+Simmered for 30 minutes, and you have virtually an identical sauce.

 As mentioned above not a whole lot is different in my books.
 Pizza sauce does have the distinct flavour of oregano that makes pizza sauce, pizza sauce.
 But in a bind, both sauces can be used interchangeably.

-At the moment I have yet to find a San Marzano tomato product that lives up to the flavour of the Mutti tomatoes.
-In my experience, San Marzano tomatoes are overhyped and I have experimented with a few brands.
+At the moment, I have yet to find a San Marzano tomato product that lives up to the flavor of the Mutti tomatoes.
+In my experience, San Marzano tomatoes are overhyped, and I have experimented with a few brands.
 Not only will San Marzano tomatoes cost you roughly double the price of another suitable type of tomato for this sauce, but the texture will also be rather thin and watery.
-Save your money and put it towards a nice bottle of wine instead š
+Save your money and put it towards a nice bottle of wine instead 😊

 This recipe will yield enough sauce to make two 9-inch by 13-inch pizzas or two 12-inch round pizzas.
 I use the entire 2-and-a-half cups of sauce when making my pizza dough recipe using the above-mentioned pan sizes.
 But use however much sauce you like on each pizza.